 (6) An authorised person may exercise the functions of an authorised person under these regulations in respect of the area of regulated land for which he or she is an authorised person.

-5. Obstructing or impersonating an authorised person
+5. Obstructing or impersonating authorised person

 A person must not —